Naatyu/MagNav/README.md

 How to run the Notebooks ?
 ------------
-To use the same data as in this project, a kaggle dataset has been created.
-You just have to download the data from [here](https://www.kaggle.com/datasets/beff9edcc2a054c1b022fa08c0e0625f8a30b1e5fe113f704a6590c6a72d3aa0) and paste the dezipped data in ```data/raw```.
-All that remains is to run the notebooks in order and the additional data will be created automatically.
-There is also a requirements.txt file, just open a terminal and go to the project folder and do ```pip install requirements.txt```.
+To be able to run the notebooks, you have to paste the downloaded flight data (1002, 1003, 1004, 1005, 1006, 1007 flights) in the raw folder.
+All that remains is to run the notebooks and python scripts in order and the additional data will be created automatically (all steps are in the notebooks).
+There is also a ```requirements.txt``` file, just open a terminal and go to the project folder and do ```pip install requirements.txt```.
 This will download the packages needed to run the project.
 It is highly recommended to create a virtual environment beforehand.

 Project Organization
 ------------